AmazingHalo1313/SOD2-Mods/Juggernaut Mode Pack/Juggernaut Mode - Light/README.md

 # Juggernaut Mode Light

-This mod adds more Juggernauts whilst still keeping other zombie spawns.
+This mod changes zombie spawns to all juggernauts.

 ## Getting Started